 The twice-a-year list of the Top 500 supercomputers documents the most powerful systems on the planet.
 Many of these supercomputers are striking not just for their processing power, but for their design and appearance as well.
-Here's a look at the top finishers in the latest Top 500 list, which was released Monday, June 18 was announced at the 2012International Supercomputing Conference (ISC) in Hamburg, Germany.
+Here's a look at the top finishers in the latest Top 500 list, which was released earlier today at the ISC13 supercomputing conference in Leipzing, Germany.

 SEQUOIA SUPERCOMPUTER, Lawrence Livermore National Laboratory